 Step 2.
 Installing TeamViewer on Ubuntu 18.04 LTS.

 First, Go to TeamViewer 12 beta download page and download the deb file via your Web browser:

 gdebi command-line package installer with the following command:

 Then install the TeamViewer 12 deb package with:

 Once installed, Use your start menu to locate and start TeamViewer.
 Alternatively, start TeamViewer from the command line:

 Congratulations!
 You have successfully installed TeamViewer.
 Thanks for using this tutorial for installing TeamViewer on Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official TeamViewer website.
+For additional help or useful information, we recommend you check the official TeamViewer website.